 When fruit is cooked with sugar and acid, it thickens naturally after it's been boiled and then simmered for a length of time.

-What to serve Blackberry Compote with:
+What to Serve with Compote

 Honestly, this compote is great with a multitude of food items (especially when it comes to breakfast).
 Here's what I love it with: